KeboHQ/wp-kebo-social/readme.txt

 == Screenshots ==

+1. This is the settings page for the Post Share Links, the user-friendly drag n drop interface is tablet and mobile friendly.
+2. As you change settings on the page, the preview is updated in real-time.
+3. The Post Share Links in action on the TwentyTwelve theme.

 == Changelog ==

+= 0.4.1 =
+* Bug Fix: Fixed the link size option name.
+The size option should work correctly now.
+* Note: Added screenshots to the wordpress.org page.

 = 0.4.0 =
 * Important: This is the first public release.
 There may still be some rough edges but these will be polished soon.